ppearson/Stash/README.md

 in C++ (for Linux).
 The list of features still to be implemented in Stash that I hope to get to eventually is:

 * Encryption of data files
+* More efficient serialisation - i.e. string interning for payees and categories
 * Import Rules
 * CSV import/export
 * Reports